Hola-Prime-Discount-Code/.github/profile/README.md

-# Hola Prime Discount Code INVEST 2026 – 20% OFF All Challenges
+# Hola Prime Discount Code INVEST20 2026 – 20% OFF All Challenges

 If you are looking for the best Hola Prime discount code in 2026, you have found it.
-Use code **INVEST** and instantly save 20% on any Hola Prime challenge or Direct Account.
+Use code **INVEST20** and instantly save 20% on any Hola Prime challenge or Direct Account.

 ---